-- Sex—women are more likely to develop multiple sclerosis compared to men.
+- —women are more likely to develop multiple sclerosis compared to men.

-- Age—between the ages of 20 and 40, the majority of individuals with multiple sclerosis may get diagnosed.
+- —between the ages of 20 and 40, the majority of individuals with multiple sclerosis may get diagnosed.

-- Vitamin D deficiency—multiple sclerosis is more prevalent in individuals who receive less direct sunlight, which your body needs to produce vitamin D. According to some researchers, your immune system may be impacted by low vitamin D levels.
+- —multiple sclerosis is more prevalent in individuals who receive less direct sunlight, which your body needs to produce vitamin D. According to some researchers, your immune system may be impacted by low vitamin D levels.

-- Smoking—multiple sclerosis seems to be more prone to develop among smokers.
+- —multiple sclerosis seems to be more prone to develop among smokers.
 In comparison to non-smokers, they also frequently have greater lesions and brain atrophy.

 Unfortunately, there are no specific tests used to diagnose multiple sclerosis.
 To diagnose multiple sclerosis, specialists commonly exclude other illnesses that might cause comparable signs and symptoms, a process called a differential diagnosis.